-Every two years or so I update the About Me section in a vein attempt to come across as more interesting than I actually am.
-‘I regularly have lunch with Sting’ is the kind of update I’d like to give you.
-‘Got into a fist fight with Larry David’… ‘Helped James Cordon get off carbs’ that kind of thing.
-But unfortunately neither, Sting nor Larry, will return my calls and, Cordon, is mad for a croissant.
-So bare with me as I spruce up my reality.
+Every two years or so I spruce up the About Me section in a vain attempt to come across as more interesting than I actually am.
+‘I regularly have lunch with Sting,’ is the kind of update I’d like to give you.
+‘Got into a fist fight with Larry David’… ‘Helped James Cordon get off carbs,’ that kind of thing.
+But unfortunately neither Sting nor Larry, will return my calls and Cordon is still mad for a croissant.
+Can you blame him?
+All we have is pastry.

 I think that’s about all the About Me I can muster.
-Obviously I have many other qualities and foibles but let’s save those for when we meet for lunch.
-Who knows, maybe, Sting, will be there?
-Do you think his friends call him, Sting?
-‘Hey, Sting, can you please pass the salt?’
-‘Hey, Sting, how do you like your steak?’
-Surely his friends are calling him, Gordon?
-If you know the man could you please help me solve this mystery.
+Obviously I have many other qualities and foibles but let’s save those for when we have lunch.
+Who knows, maybe Sting will be there?
+Do you think his friends call him Sting?
+‘Hey Sting, can you please pass the salt?’
+‘Hey Sting, how do you like your steak?’
+Surely they’re not calling him Gordon?
+If you know the man, could you please help me solve this mystery.
 Is it, Gordon, or is it, Sting?
 If I find out I’ll let you know in two years time, at my next spruce up.